 Using cannabis and CBD for Neuroblastoma

-Although neuroblastoma often occurs before a child’s birth, it typically does not occur until the tumor develops and affects the body later on.
+Neuroblastoma often occurs before a child’s birth, it typically does not occur until the tumor develops and affects the body later on.
 The chance of recovery is high when neuroblastoma is diagnosed and treated in the infancy.
 With treatment, many children with neuroblastoma have a good chance of surviving.
 In general, neuroblastoma has a better outcome if cancer hasn’t spread or if the child is younger than 1 year old when diagnosed.
-High-risk neuroblastoma is harder to cure and is more likely to become resistant to standard therapies or come back (recur) after initially successful treatment.
+High-risk neuroblastoma is harder to cure and is more likely to become resistant to standard therapies or come back (reoccur) after initially successful treatment.

 What is Neuroblastoma?